Dr. H. Duncan Dorris, Jr.

 Rebecca Rankin, PA-C

 Rebecca was born and raised in Abingdon, Virginia, where she lived before attending Wofford College in Spartanburg, South Carolina for her undergraduate studies.
 While at Wofford, Rebecca studied Pre-med Biology and graduated with a Bachelor of Science degree.
 She then completed her Master's degree in Physician Assistant Studies at Jefferson College of Health Sciences in Roanoke, Virginia.
 Rebecca is board certified by the National Commission on Certification of Physician Assistants and licensed in the state of North Carolina.
 She is a member of the Western Carolina Medical Society.
 While seeing patients for medical and cosmetic dermatologic needs, Rebecca has partnered with Avadim Technologies, Inc., a local life sciences company, where she has conducted cosmetic clinical trials for new skin care formulations.
-She resides with her husband, Isaac, in Arden, North Carolina.
+She resides in Arden, North Carolina with her husband, Isaac, and her son, James Isaac.
 In her spare time, Rebecca enjoys traveling, cooking, and spending time with her family, friends, and her dog, Willow.

 Jennifer H. Taylor, PA-C